joshgerdes/jekyll-uno/_drafts/day-in-the-life-of-a-tech-lead.md

   teaser: "/uploads/techlead.png"

 ---
-Being a 'Technical Lead' or 'Tech Lead' means different things to some people and organisations, based on definitions found online a Technical Lead is:
+Being a 'Technical Lead' or 'Tech Lead' means different things to some people and organisations; based on definitions found online, a Technical Lead is:

 > "A technical lead is a professional who oversees a team of technical personnel at a software or technology company.
 They often lead software development or software engineering teams and troubleshoot technical issues that involve software development, engineering tasks and product releases."

-Although I do not disagree with this, I would flesh out a bit more of architectural governance across it - it also doesn't need to be software development heavy, it can sit in the operational and delivery spaces as well _(waterfall or agile)_.
+Although I agree with this, I would flesh out a bit more of architectural governance across it - it also doesn't need to be software development heavy; it can sit in the operational and delivery spaces as well _(waterfall or agile)_.

 These thoughts are purely my own.